animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-While support for {data-store-name}'s native `cache.xml` persists for legacy reasons, {data-store-name} application developers who use XML configuration are encouraged to do everything in Spring XML to take advantage of the many wonderful things Spring has to offer, such as modular XML configuration, property placeholders and overrides, SpEL ({spring-framework-docs}/core.html#expressions\[Spring Expression Language\]), and environment profiles.
-Behind the XML namespace, {sdg-name} makes extensive use of Spring’s `FactoryBean` pattern to simplify the creation, configuration, and initialization of {data-store-name} components.
+While support for GemFire's native `cache.xml` persists for legacy reasons, GemFire application developers who use XML configuration are encouraged to do everything in Spring XML to take advantage of the many wonderful things Spring has to offer, such as modular XML configuration, property placeholders and overrides, SpEL ({spring-framework-docs}/core.html#expressions\[Spring Expression Language\]), and environment profiles.
+Behind the XML namespace, Spring Data for GemFire makes extensive use of Spring’s `FactoryBean` pattern to simplify the creation, configuration, and initialization of GemFire components.

 </div>

 <div class="paragraph">

-{data-store-name} provides several callback interfaces, such as `CacheListener`, `CacheLoader`, and `CacheWriter`, that let developers add custom event handlers.
-Using Spring’s IoC container, you can configure these callbacks as normal Spring beans and inject them into {data-store-name} components.
-This is a significant improvement over native `cache.xml`, which provides relatively limited configuration options and requires callbacks to implement {data-store-name}'s `Declarable` interface (see [\[apis:declarable\]](#apis:declarable) to see how you can still use `Declarables` within Spring’s container).
+GemFire provides several callback interfaces, such as `CacheListener`, `CacheLoader`, and `CacheWriter`, that let developers add custom event handlers.
+Using Spring’s IoC container, you can configure these callbacks as normal Spring beans and inject them into GemFire components.
+This is a significant improvement over native `cache.xml`, which provides relatively limited configuration options and requires callbacks to implement GemFire's `Declarable` interface (see [\[apis:declarable\]](#apis:declarable) to see how you can still use `Declarables` within Spring’s container).